violachyu/Boarder-Playground/README.md

 Whether you're an individual user or accessing BOARDER PLAYGROUND as a team, this platform supports real-time editing and collaboration with sticky notes with unlimited space.

-No more scribbled paper notes stuck all over your monitor, desk or notebooks, scattered everywhere!
+No more scribbled paper notes stuck all over your monitor, desk or notebooks, even scattered everywhere!
 All boards and post-its within are collected and saved online.

 ## Contents
 1. Main Feature